 Monarch butterflies are in drastic decline and habitat loss is the number one cause.
 You can make a direct difference.
-For every bottle of Merlot sold, Coffee Pot Cellars funds Blossom Meadow Farm to grow a butterfly milkweed plant (Asclepias tuberosa) and will work with non-profits and institutions to plant and restore monarch butterfly habitat throughout Long Island in June of each year.
-For 2019, we are working with Mattituck/Cutchogue Girl Scout Troop 1291 earning their Bronze Awards, Deer Park Girl Scout Troop 1988 earning their Silver Awards, the Teen Department at Sayville Library, Patchogue Library, and Patchogue Community Garden.
+For every bottle of Merlot sold, Coffee Pot Cellars will donate milkweed plant seeds (Asclepias syriaca) to those who wish to restore monarch butterfly habitat and enhance their pollinator gardens.

 Milkweed (Asclepias spp.) plays a critical role in the monarch life cycle as they are the only plants that serve as food for newly hatched caterpillars.
 In fact, the monarch population has declined by >80% within the last two decades.
 Scientists estimate that over 1.3 billion stems of milkweed (Asclepias spp.) will need to be restored for the species to bounce back (reference: Environ.
 Res.
 Lett.
 12 (2017) 074005).
 Each caterpillar needs the sustenance of half to a full plant to turn into a butterfly so this project is bound to make a conservation difference.
-Over 1,200 bottles of Merlot have been sold since August 2018 and that translates to over 1,200 butterfly milkweed plants (i.e., a lot of monarch caterpillar food).
+Over 4,000 bottles of Merlot have been sold since August 2018 and that translates to many thousands of seeds planted in pollinator gardens throughout Long Island and New York State.